codemagic-ci-cd/codemagic-docs/content/flutter-testing/running-automated-tests.md

 test integration_test
 ```

-In order to run only a specific test, the path has to be specified:
+To run only a specific test, the path has to be specified:

 ```bash
 test integration_test/app_test.dart